Last Updated: 18 November 2022

 When the judge is ready to hear your case, the clerk will take you into the hearing room.
 If you have witnesses who will be giving evidence, make sure the clerk knows they are present.
-They will stay outside the hearing room until it is time for them to give evidence.
+Witnesses will stay outside the hearing room until it is time for them to give their evidence.

 Your appeal hearing may be as short as 30 minutes, or if there are several issues to address or your case is complicated, it may last several hours.

 Mobile telephones must be switched off whilst in the hearing room.
 You cannot record the proceedings or take any photographs.
 You can, however, write notes on paper.